codecrafting-io/AdvancedPathTracingCP2077/README.md

   - **Vanilla**: Is the game's default mode.
   - **Very Low**: Is the lowest quality that makes some sense to still enable PT, but you can go lower
   - **Low**: Increases very low quality to not be as noisy.
-  - **Medium**: Switches to ReSTIR DI/GI with better quality.
+  - **Medium**: Medium uses ReSTIR DI/GI, disables SHARC, offering less noise and up to 8% performance over Vanilla.
-  - **High**: Increase quality and disables SHARC since it can be noisier, but it aids with above tertiary bounces in dark areas.
+  - **High**: High further increase quality.
-  - **Ultra**: Changes to ReGIR which can look better, but also noiser (specially with RR), so results vary.
+  - **Ultra**: Ultra changes to ReSTIR DI + ReGIR GI which can look better but with high cost
   - **Psycho**: Flatlines your GPU 💀 🥵.
 Changes back to ReSTIR DI to have the cleanest image between all modes, with less noise.
 Acts more like offline rendering, although can look too bright or miss some contact shadows.
 - Path Tracing Modes:
   - **ReSTIR DI + ReGIR GI**: Uses the Reservoir-based Grid Importance Sampling, for a world space light sampling on top of ReSTIR, but only for GI.
 Can look better but with some extra noise when using Ray Reconstruction.
   - **ReGIR DI/GI**: Uses ReGIR for both GI and DI.
-DI may lose specular detail on some surfaces.
+DI may loose specular detail on some surfaces.
   - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
   - **ReSTIR DI**: This is the older PT from update 2.0, used for DI only.
 Allows control of rays per pixel and bounces per ray
 - Path Tracing Quality: